 > Search precisely using key terms and controlled terminology in context using fields including biochemistry, genes, and taxonomic data.

-UCC Library has previously purchased full text access to 230 titles in the 2012 Earth & Environmental Science eBook Collection.
+UCC Library has previously purchased full text access to 234 titles in the 2012 Earth & Environmental Science eBook Collection.
+This additional collection offers access to over 2,200 titles, which were published during the period 2021- 2024.

 Scopus is the largest abstract and citation database of peer-reviewed literature, scientific journals, books and conference proceedings.
 Across all research fields - science, mathematics, engineering, technology, health and medicine, social sciences, and arts and humanities — Scopus delivers the broadest overview of global, interdisciplinary scientific information.

-This resource allows the user to search the world’s leading scholarly journals, books and proceedings in the sciences, social sciences, and arts & humanities, as well as navigate the full citation network.
+This resource allows the user to search the world’s leading scholarly journals, books and proceedings in the sciences, social sciences, and arts & humanities and navigate the full citation network.

 The Web of Science Core Collection covers the period from 1945 to present.